-Plan participants eligible to receive benefits under Medicare are not required to access PPO providers or to obtain pre-certification as outlined in the "Blue Care® Connection Program and Hospital Pre-Certification" section.
+Plan participants eligible to receive benefits under Medicare are not required to access PPO providers or to obtain pre-certification as outlined in the "Blue Care[®] Connection Program and Hospital Pre-Certification" section.

-For retired or disabled employees and any dependents entitled to Medicare because of end-stage renal disease, after 30 months of coverage, the Catastrophic Retiree Medical Plan will be secondary and Medicare will be primary.
+For disabled or retired employees and any dependents entitled to Medicare because of end-stage renal disease, after 30 months of coverage, the Salaried Retiree Medical Plan will be secondary and Medicare will be primary.